A child holding her forehead with a sad expression

 The inquiry will invite a select group of stake holders to contribute to oral evidence sessions taking place from January 2026.

-The Online Safety Act was a significant step forward in protecting children online, but there is growing concern that it does not yet adequately address the scale and specificity of AI-related harms.
-This inquiry is an important opportunity to shine a light on these emerging risks, understand how children are being impacted, and ensure that future legislation is informed by robust evidence and grounded in the best interests of children."
+The Online Safety Act marked an important milestone in protecting children online, but there is growing concern that it does not yet fully address the scale, speed, and complexity of AI harms.
+This inquiry provides a vital opportunity to examine these emerging risks in greater depth, understand their impact on children and young people, and ensure that future policy and legislation are informed by robust evidence and guided by the best interests of children."

 Chair of the APPG on Children's Online Safety